Uber driver's fatal crash: Daljinder Singh accused of careless driving that killed Daniel Kopa

 "It happened very quickly, in the blink of an eye," Singh had told Gaffney, just an hour after the crash.

-Singh had said a man had suddenly ran in front of his car and he was only about 80cm away when he first saw him.
+Singh had said a man had suddenly ran in front of his car and described the crash as unavoidable despite braking.

-He then described the crash, in which Kopa hit the windscreen and was flung to the ground, as unavoidable despite braking.
+Kopa went over the bonnet hitting the windscreen before being propelled to the ground.

 "The male was bleeding from the nose and was not saying anything."

+A doctor and an off-duty firefighter were among the bystanders who rushed to help.

-Singh's single passenger in the Toyota Prius had not seen the crash because he had been on his mobile phone.
+Singh's single passenger had not seen the crash because he had been on his mobile phone.

 Singh told Gaffney he had slept well the night before for six hours, after two days off work, and had no medical issues or eyesight problems.